Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

-# Azure Metrics Advisor client library for .NET (TODO)
+# Azure Metrics Advisor client library for .NET

-Brief description.

-- Func 1.
-- Func 2.
+Azure Cognitive Services Metrics Advisor is a cloud service that uses machine learning to monitor and detect anomalies in time series data.
+It includes the following capabilities:

+- Analyze multi-dimensional data from multiple data sources.
+- Identify and correlate anomalies.
+- Configure and fine-tune the anomaly detection model used on your data.
+- Diagnose anomalies and help with root cause analysis.

 [Source code][metricsadv_client_src] | [Package (NuGet)][metricsadv_nuget_package] | [API reference documentation][metricsadv_refdocs] | [Product documentation][metricsadv_docs] | [Samples][metricsadv_samples]